ajfranzoia/chrome-dolar-al-instante/README.md

 	- Fix value display on browser icon

 ## TODO
-- Add graphs with rates evolution
+- ~~Add graphs with rates evolution~~
+- Navigate the graph to see further back in time
 - Animate icon on value change